Walk-In ECG (Electrocardiogram)

 - Sometimes we may need to shave or clean the patient’s chest so the electrodes can be attached properly.

 Our ECG technologist will help position you on a bed, where you will lie flat on your back while we attach the leads for your ECG exam.

 If you have an Alberta Health Care card or valid healthcare card from out of province, there is no cost for a walk-in ECG procedure (except Quebec).

 A typical ECG exam takes take approximately 15 minutes to complete.
 ECG Exam length can vary based on each patient.

 ECG Procedure Questions:

+If you require an ECG exam, Insight Medical Imaging is happy to help you at one of our many locations throughout Alberta.
 We offer walk-in ECG exams at our Castledowns, Heritage, Hermitage, Leduc, Meadowlark Diagnostic Imaging, Millwoods, Oliver Square, Sherwood Park, Spruce Grove, and West End locations.
 For more information on our locations and our ECG services, contact us or visit our locations page.

-Although receiving your results of your ECG can rely on a number of factors we try our best to send the results as soon as possible, usually within one business day.
+Although receiving your results of your ECG can rely on a number of factors, we try our best to send the ECG results as soon as possible, usually within one business day.
 One of our internal medicine specialists will review your ECG results and send a detailed report to your doctor.